ninenines/cowboy/manual/cowboy_req.md

 >
 > If a `Length` is provided, it will be sent in the
 > content-length header in the response.
 It is recommended
 > to set the length if it can be known in advance.
+Otherwise,
+> the transfer-encoding header will be set to identity.
 >
 > This function will only be called if the response is sent
 > using the `reply/2` or `reply/3` function.